Monastic sign languages: Signs

 The earliest Benedictine sign books date from around 1075 (and again at about 1083) at the Abbey of Cluny (in what is now France), and Hirsau Abbey (in what is now Germany) at around the same time.
-Bonaventure in the 13th century used a finger alphabet, and the medieval Monasteriales Indicia describes 127 signs used by Anglo-Saxon Benedictine monks.
-Signs from a 16th century Portuguese monastic sign language have also been documented.
+Bonaventure in the thirteenth century used a finger alphabet, and the medieval Monasteriales Indicia describes 127 signs used by Anglo-Saxon Benedictine monks.
+Signs from a sixteenth century Portuguese monastic sign language have also been documented.